desmos-labs/desmos/docs/architecture/adr-022-per-subspace-token-factory.md

 // MsgSetBeforeSendHook message.
 message MsgSetBeforeSendHookResponse {}

-// MsgSetDenomMetadata is the sdk.Msg type for allowing an admin account to set
+// MsgSetDenomMetadata is the sdk.Msg type for allowing a subspace admin to set
 // the denom's bank metadata.
 message MsgSetDenomMetadata {
   // Address of who is setting the coin's metadata.